oracle-livelabs/apex/ai-vision-lab/2-import-app/2-import-app.md

     ![Click Import](images/import0.png " ")

 2. The Import dialog displays.
-Download the Export File of the APEX Social Medial Application and then perform the following steps.
+Download and extract the Export Zip File of the APEX Social Media Application and then perform the following steps.
     - Drag and drop, or navigate to the file.

     - File Type: Indicate the type of export file to be imported.
 Select **Application, Page, or Component Export**.